Department of Labor Logo United States Department of Labor

 Transportation and material moving

 One occupational group—production—was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Clarksville had 9,340 jobs in production, accounting for 10.1 percent of local area employment, significantly higher than the 5.9-percent share nationally.
-The average hourly wage for this occupational group locally was $19.89, significantly below the national wage of $21.81.
+Clarksville had 8,750 jobs in production, accounting for 9.1 percent of local area employment, compared to the 5.8-percent share nationally.
+The average hourly wage for this occupational group locally was $21.42, compared to the national wage of $22.90.

-Among the larger detailed occupations within the production group was miscellaneous assemblers and fabricators (2,580).
-Among the higher-paying jobs in this group were first-line supervisors of production and operating workers and tool and die makers, with mean hourly wages of $31.14 and $24.20, respectively.
-At the lower end of the wage scale was laundry and dry-cleaning workers ($11.64).
-(Detailed data for the production occupations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_17300.htm.)
+Miscellaneous assemblers and fabricators (2,110) was among the larger detailed occupations within the production group.
+Among the higher-paying jobs in this group was first-line supervisors of production and operating workers, with a mean hourly wages of $32.41.
+At the lower end of the wage scale were laundry and dry-cleaning workers ($12.72) and sewing machine operators ($14.93).
+(Detailed data for the production occupations are presented in table 1; for a complete listing of detailed occupations available, go to www.bls.gov/oes/current/oes_17300.htm.)

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Clarksville area, above-average concentrations of employment were found in many of the occupations within the production group.
-For instance, sewing machine operators were employed at 4.1 times the national rate in Clarksville, and metal and plastic cutting, punching, and press machine setters, operators, and tenders, at 3.4 times the U.S. average.
-Paper goods machine setters, operators, and tenders had a location quotient of 1.0 in Clarksville, indicating that this particular occupation’s local and national employment shares were similar.
+For instance, metal and plastic cutting, punching, and press machine setters, operators, and tenders were employed at 3.2 times the national rate in Clarksville, and miscellaneous assemblers and fabricators, at 2.2 times the U.S. average.
+Helpers of production workers had a location quotient of 1.0 in Clarksville, indicating that this particular occupation’s local and national employment shares were similar.

-These statistics are from the Occupational Employment and Wage Statistics (OEWS) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Tennessee Department of Labor & Workforce Development, and the Kentucky Department for Workforce Investment.
+The statistics in this release are from the Occupational Employment and Wage Statistics (OEWS) survey, a cooperative effort between BLS and the State Workforce Agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support.
+State Workforce Agencies collect most of the data: in this case, the Tennessee Department of Labor & Workforce Development and the Kentucky Department for Workforce Investment.

 Technical Note